AnimaApp/docs/src/v3/collaborate/access-levels.md

 ---
 When you create a team, you automatically get assigned as an **Owner**.

-When others are invited to an Anima team, they can only be: **Admins, Contributors, or Viewers**.
+When others are invited to an Anima team, they can only be **Admins, Contributors, or Viewers**.

 When others are invited to a specific Anima project, they are **Guests**.